Diagnostic Medical Sonography

 hospital in a rural area that would more likely need a diagnostic sonographer or an

 If I have a math/accounting degree and have had a first career in accounting,

 do I have to take college algebra within five years of entering the program?

-and the diagnostic medical sonography program director.
+Contact the diagnostic medical sonography program director for more clarification.

 Do I have to take all of the prerequisites to enter Track I or Track II if I am

 already an RDMS and currently working in the sonography field?